freemyipod/wInd3x/README.md

     BootROM -> WTF (DFU) -> Disk Mode (DFU)

-In out CFW mode, the device boot flow is as follows:
+In our CFW mode, the device boot flow is as follows:

     BootROM -> WTF, defanged (DFU) -> Modified RetailOS/U-Boot/...
 (DFU)